50 College Freshman Tips I Wish I Knew Before My First Year

 Campus Resources Most Freshmen Ignore

-Libraries offer quiet spaces, research support, and workshops.
+Libraries are more than books.
+They offer quiet spaces, research support, citation tools, and workshops.
 Most students don’t take advantage of these resources.

 42. Use career centers early